What is Foreign Investment in Real Property Tax Act (FIRPTA)?

 FIRPTA is a complicated law, and our blog only scratches the surface.
 If you are selling your home and think FIRPTA affects you, text or call for an appointment with us.

 What You Need To Know About Foreign Investment in Real Property Tax Act (FIRPTA) is complex and can even be scary.
-We have dealt with FIRPTA and Foreign Investor Tax Exemptions many times.
+We have dealt with FIRPTA and the Foreign Investor Tax Exemptions many times.
 Make sure that you have a Realtor with extensive experience with the Foreign Investment in Real Property Tax Act on your team.

 If you have an inexperienced Realtor, please consult an attorney.
 You should also consult your accountant to verify that they are familiar with the law.

-FIRPTA is a perfect example as to why buying a home from a For Sale By Owner has risks.
+The Foreign Investment Real Property Tax Act is a perfect example of why buying a home from a For Sale By Owner has risks.
 Our Number 1 Goal with every client is to protect them.
-If you are going to buy or sell a property in Las Vegas in the future, Contact Us today at – 702-750-7599 or fill out the form in the footer.
+If you are going to buy or sell a property in Las Vegas in the future, contact Us today at – 702-750-7599 or fill out the form in the footer.

 This blog was written by Kurt Grosse with Realty One Group in Las Vegas.
 Kurt is a Top-Producing 25 Year Realtor in Las Vegas, Nevada.
-His skills as a former Nevada Building Engineer (PE, CE) make him the most unique and the best Realtor in Las Vegas, Henderson, and North Las Vegas.
+Kurt’s skills as a former Nevada Building Engineer (PE, CE) make him the unique and the best Realtor in Las Vegas, Henderson, and North Las Vegas.

 When you buy a new construction property, Kurt Monitors the Construction until the drywall is up, sending you pictures and videos every week.
 He and his team look for and show you defects and flaws that they find on the floor, walls, or ceilings while viewing pre-owned homes.
 Protect yourself by having Kurt and Terri protect you.